bennettpeter/MythTV-LeanCapture/README.md

     sudo -u mythtv bash
     /opt/mythtv/leancap/leancap_chanlist.sh leancap1

+This only needs to be run on one tuner (any one).
+The channel list created is used on all tuners.

 This takes about 3 minutes.
 After it has run, it may report errors.
 The errors are reported and also stored in /var/opt/mythtv/All Channels_errors.txt.
 For example:

     Line 63 12 changed to 110

 This tells you an error was found in line 63 of the output file and needs to be fixed.
 The number 12 was changed to 110 to fix the error but this is probably not the correct fix.
 Copy /var/opt/mythtv/All Channels_gen.txt to /var/opt/mythtv/All Channels.txt and fix the errors there.
 Edit that file, look for line 63.
-Look at your comcast channel lineup and if the number it put there (e.g.110) is incorrect, fix it
+Look at your comcast channel lineup and if the number it put there (e.g.110) is incorrect, fix it.

+If you correct something, you can create a file called  that will be used for future runs of leancap_chanlist.sh if they encounter the same error.
+If the channel after 109 was misinterpreted as 12 but should be 112, and the channel after 710 was misinterpreted as 71 but should be 711, put these two lines in the file.

+    109 12 112
+    710 71 711

 After setting up the channel list, you have a listing of all the channels that you can receive.
 If you are using schedules direct with tv_grab_zz_sdjson_sqlite, you can use this list to make sure that all of your channels are in the listings and none of the channels you are not permitted to view have listings.
 Copy the "/var/opt/mythtv/All Channels.txt" file to a new file in another location.
 Edit that file to create sql statements as follows.
 This assumes you have already set up the channels in sqlite: